Acute pancreatitis refers to an acute inflammatory process involving the pancreas.

 The Glasgow score, completed in the first 48hrs, helps to assess the severity of acute pancreatitis.

 A score of > 3 indicates severe pancreatitis, these patients have a high mortality and should be managed on a high-dependency unit.
+It is normally completed at admission and repeated at 48 hours.

 Pain is the most common complaint and patients should receive adequate analgesia.
 Morphine can be used, but it can lead to spasm of the sphincter of Oddi.
 Pethidine and buprenorphine are alternatives.